You'll love this recipe for Broiled Bacon Wrapped Scallops. It's so easy and so delicious. I make this for parties and they are gone in no time.

 Tender sea scallops paired with salty bacon is heavenly.
 Double the batch and take this easy recipe to a dinner party and you will be the rock star guest!

 Does your family love seafood?
 Shrimp, scallops, lobster, fish, I love it all!

 This classic hors d'oeuvre recipe of scallops wrapped in crispy bacon is so easy and so yummy, and the Sriracha dipping sauce is the bomb!

 You will want to bookmark this so you can use the sauce for other recipes that could use a dip with a burst of flavor!

 What You Need

 You'll need fresh scallops, thin-cut bacon, salt, and black pepper to make the scallops.
-For the dipping sauce, you'll need mayonnaise, Sriracha, garlic, and lemon balm or lemon zest.
+For the dipping sauce, you'll need mayonnaise, Sriracha, garlic, and lemon zest.
 You'll also need wooden skewers.